20after4/ddd/README.md

 The core of the toolkit consists of the following:

 * Datasette.io provides a front-end for browsing and querying one or more SQLite databases.
-* A customized version of datasette-dashboards is included for visualizing the output of queries in Vega/Vega-Lite charts and it can render jinja templates for custom reports or interactive displays.
+* A simple dashboard web app that uses the datasette json api to query sqlite and renders the resulting data as charts (rendered with vega-lite) or html templates for custom reports or interactive displays.
 * A comprehensive python library and command line interface for querying and processing Phabricator task data exported via conduit api requests.
 * Several custom dashboards for datasette which provide visualization of metrics related to Phabricator tasks and workflows.
 * A custom dashboard to explore data and statistics about production MediaWiki deployments.

+## Demo / Development Instance

+There is a development & testing instance of Datasette and the Data³ Dashboard at [https://data.releng.team/dev/](https://data.releng.team/dev/)

 ## Status

-This tool an supporting libraries are in early stages of experimentation and development.
-The APIs are not yet stable and the featureset is not yet decided let alone completely implemented.
-Stay tuned or get involved.
+This tool and supporting libraries are currently experimental.
+The dashboard and initial data model have reached the stage of [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product).
+The future development direction is currently uncertain but this is a solid foundation to build on.

+ This project has a wiki page on MediaWiki.org: [Data³/Metrics-Dashboard](https://www.mediawiki.org/wiki/Data%C2%B3/Metrics-Dashboard )

 ## Currently supported data sources:

  * Phabricator's conduit API.

-## Coming soon:
+## Future Possibilities:

  * Elastic ELK
  * Wikimedia SAL
- * Gerrit's rest API
+ * GitLab APIs

 # Usage